anhcraft/config/README.md

 ```

 #### Constant
-Adding `@Constant` to an option prevents it being changed during the deserialization process.
+Adds `@Constant` to an option prevents it being changed during the deserialization process.

 #### Virtual
-Adding `@Virtual` to an option prevents it being exposed to the configuration during the serialization process.
+Adds `@Virtual` to an option prevents it being exposed to the configuration during the serialization process.

+#### Optional
+Adds `@Optional` to mark a field as optional.
+If the corresponding entry does not exist in configuration, the field value is not overridden and no exception will be thrown.

 For example, `id` is a runtime-generated option.
 We do not want it to be exported.